 New Jersey-based ConnectOne Bank (ConnectOne) has brought back its 10-month Time Deposit.
 (FYI – ConnectOne no longer uses “CD”: the new term is Time Deposit – TD for short.
 To minimize any confusion, I’m using CD.)

 ConnectOne first added the 10-month CD to the product line in March 2018, but by mid-May, it had been removed.
 The current 4.65% APY is a vast improvement over the original 2.17% APY.
 The 10-month CD can be opened with a $500 minimum deposit; the maximum amount that can be funded online is capped at $1 million.

-As stated in the Fixed Rate CD disclosure, the Early Withdrawal Penalty for terms greater than 6 months and less than 24 months reads as follows:
+As stated in the Fixed Rate Time Deposit disclosure, the Early Withdrawal Penalty for terms greater than 6 months and less than 24 months reads as follows:

 We will impose a penalty if you withdraw any or all of the funds before the maturity date.
 The penalty imposed will equal 180 days of interest on your account.
 The early withdrawal penalty will be deducted from the interest earned.
 If you have not earned enough interest on your account or if the interest has already been paid to you, the penalty will be deducted from the principal.

-As DA reader, alan1, commented on an earlier blog post, ConnectOne has added an FAQs page.
-Some of the questions addressed are,
+ConnectOne has a fairly good FAQs page.
+Some of the questions addressed include,